 Can a Christian parent send his or her child to a public school?
 Absolutely!
-To be sure, there are those who will sharply disagree, thinking there is only one path for the Christian, in terms of education.
-“It’s a sin for a Christian not to send their children to public school, for how else will the other children hear the gospel?” one might retort, dogmatically.
+To be sure, there are those who will sharply disagree, thinking public schools are the only path for the Christian.
+“It’s a sin for a Christian not to send their children to public school, for how else will the other children hear the gospel?” one might dogmatically retort.
 I, on the other hand, hold no such assertions.
 Whether it’s public school, homeschool, or private school, all options are open to the discerning Christian parent.

-While I will argue that homeschooling or Christian private schooling should be pursued and desired above public school, I in no way intend to bring guilt to, say, a single mom, struggling to raise her children in the godliest was as she knows how.
+While I will argue that homeschooling or Christian private schooling should be pursued and desired above public school, I in no way intend to bring guilt to, say, a single mom, struggling to raise her children in the godliest way she knows how.
 To such a person, I want to encourage and confirm that she can indeed raise godly children, and that she is not necessarily in sin for her inability to provide alternative means of education.
-This post, rather, is for the Christian parent who has options—the Christian parent who could avoid the government school system.
+This post, rather, is for the Christian parent who has options, for the Christian parent who could avoid the government school system.

-As the somewhat gnomic expression among Reformed communities goes: raising a child is like a three-legged stool.
+As the somewhat gnomic expression among Reformed communities go: raising a child is like a three-legged stool.
 Representing the legs are the home, the church, and the school.
-When all three work in unison, there is a firm foundation indeed.
+When all three work in theological unison there is a firm foundation.
 When one of the legs, however, is missing, the other two need to work harder to compensate.
-And when two are missing, the one stable leg will be stressed, perhaps, to breaking point.
-If able, one should strive to have all three components: The solid family life where family-worship is done daily and where the home is like a miniature church; a solid Reformed church life where the gospel is regularly taught, where people are catechized, and where good theology is expounded; and a solid school where every discipline—from math, to science, to art—is taught from a biblical and theological framework and foundation.
+And when two are missing, the one stable leg will be stressed, even to breaking point.
+If able, one should strive to have all three components: The solid family life where family-worship is done daily and where the home is like a miniature church; a solid church life where the gospel is regularly taught, where people are catechized, and where good theology is expounded; and a solid school where every discipline—from math, to science, to art—is taught from a biblical and theological framework.

 While there are political, constitutional, academic, and moral reasons for wanting to avoid the public school system, this post will focus on the most important reason, namely, the biblical and theological reason.
-It will be argued that in the public school, the Christian youth is taught to adopt three dangerous lines of thinking, and is not taught three vital aspects of life.
+It will be argued that in the public school the Christian youth is taught to adopt three dangerous lines of thinking, while not being taught three vital aspects of life.

 Flowing from the previous paragraph, the second dangerous line of thinking is with regard to a secular worldview.
 After having succeeded in “getting rid” of Christianity from everyday life, the youth is positioned to adopt whatever worldview is popular at the time.
 Most probable, the child will adopt a naturalistic worldview.
 Instead of seeing all of creation as personal—that is, revealing the personal God who created everything—he or she will view the world as impersonal and “natural.”
 There will just be brute facts out there functioning “naturally.”

 The third dangerous line of thinking is that of autonomy.
 The child is not taught to depend on God and His word.
-Rather, autonomous, Eve-like thinking is encouraged.
+Rather, autonomous, Eve-like thinking is encouraged (2 Cor.
+11:3).
 “You be the judge as to what you think is true or right,” they will be taught.
 Instead of resting firmly on Scripture—having a revelational epistemology—they will assume a god-like authority and place even God and His word under their scrutiny.

 William Dennison stresses that facts have meaning given their situatedness to the “story,” and in according to their telos.
 In following Calvin, Cornelius Van Til “sought to show that ‘logic’ and ‘fact’ have meaning only in terms of the ‘story,’” which is to say that “one must operate within the ‘story’ of Scripture (the Christian story) in order to have a true epistemology.”
 Thus, history becomes all too important.
 In keeping with his mentor Geerhardus Vos, Van Til understood that epistemology belongs “within the eschatological status of history: either one is a member of the kingdom of God, with a knowledge of the truth (grounded in the triune God of the Bible), or one is a member of the kingdom of Satan, with the knowledge of a lie (grounded in the deception of Satan).
 In redemptive history, there is no other ground for human knowledge.
 One either stands with Christ as the source of all knowledge or against him.”
 In this way, one cannot approach facts as isolated unto themselves, but must see that the fact and the interpretation of that fact are linked together—and it is the God-interpretation of any one given fact that gives it its meaning as God places it within the context of the story of redemptive history with a particular telos.
 Put simply, no fact can have meaning apart from the Christian story, and thus educating a student about the very world created by God apart from God is nonsensical.